 - 50% of the balance as on March 31, 2014 (current financial year is 2017 – 2018 hence 4th financial year immediately preceding the current financial year is 2013 – 2014 which ends on March 31, 2014)

 Form C is required to be submitted to withdraw partial amount from the PPF account.
 Details such as account number, amount of money to be withdrawn, etc. is to me mentioned on the form.
 A declaration stating that no other amounts were withdrawn during the same financial year is also to be submitted.
 In case, the account is in the name of the minor, additional declaration stating that the amount is required for the use of minor child who is still a minor and is alive.
 Passbook is also required to be submitted along with the form.

 In case of death of PPF account holder, the proceeds of PPF account can be claimed by the nominees/ legal heirs.
-In case of multiple nominations, the proceeds will be paid as per the percentage specified in the nomination form.
-In order to claim the proceeds, the claimant should submit an application along with Form G. Form G requires information pertaining to the claim such as account number, nominee details, etc. Following documents are required to be submitted to claim the PPF account proceeds:
+The claimant should submit an application along with Form G. Form G requires information pertaining to the claim such as account number, nominee details, etc. Following documents are required to be submitted to claim the PPF account proceeds:

 - Form G filled by all the nominees

 - Death certificate of the account holder

 - In case where nomination is not made by account holder and claim is supported by legal evidence